 Pedigreed status, defined in subsection 2(2) of the Seeds Regulations, with respect to seed, means seed that is of foundation status, registered status, or certified status, or seed that is approved by the Canadian Seed Growers' Association (CSGA) as being breeder seed or select seed.
 Foundation, registered, and certified status are further defined for seed that is produced in Canada or elsewhere.
 Seed that is not produced in Canada must meet the standards for varietal purity established by an official certifying agency and be approved by the CSGA.

-There are two official systems that we currently recognize to produce seed of pedigreed status:
+There are two official systems that are currently recognized to produce seed of pedigreed status: